John Ames (captain): Revolutionary War

 John Ames made guns for the Massachusetts army during the American Revolutionary War.

 During the war, Ames served in the Massachusetts Militia.
-In December 1776, the Militia was sent to Newport, RI to try and prevent British troops from securing a stronghold.
-John served 15 days alongside two of Washington's generals (one being Benedict Arnold).
+In December 1776, the Militia was sent to Newport, Rhode Island, to try to prevent British troops from securing a stronghold.
+Ames served 15 days alongside two of Washington's generals (one being Benedict Arnold).
 In June 1778, they returned to Newport to assist a French fleet in attacks against the British but were sent home after 24 days when the Continental Army under Gilbert du Motier, Marquis de Lafayette did not arrive.
-The last documented service was in July, 1780, when Admiral de Ternay (Charles-Henri-Louis d'Arsac de Ternay) landed 6,000 French troops in Rhode Island and the Militia was sent to protect them from the British.
+The last documented service was in July 1780, when Admiral de Ternay (Charles-Henri-Louis d'Arsac de Ternay) landed 6,000 French troops in Rhode Island and the Militia was sent to protect them from the British.
 He served as captain in Colonel Edward Mitchell's Regiment in 1776; as captain in Colonel Wade's Regiment, 1778; captain in Major Eliphalet Carey's Regiment, 1780; and Second Major of the 3d Regiment, 1780.
 Despite being promoted to major, he was known as "captain" for the rest of his life.

 Captain John Ames died in Bridgewater, Massachusetts.
 At least one source lists his date of death as July 17, 1803.
 This is probably an error as other sources state the date of death as July 17, 1805, and his tombstone states he died "in his 68th year".

 Ames family and legacy

 The Ames family eventually became a very influential and wealthy family in Massachusetts, establishing two factories as well as having influence in the American railroad expansion and government.
 Capt.
-John's son David Ames (born 1760) was appointed by George Washington to be the first head of the Springfield Armory.
+John's son, David Ames (born 1760), was appointed by George Washington to be the first head of the Springfield Armory.

 Two factories were started by descendants of Capt.
 John Ames, in different regions of Massachusetts.
-Ames' son Oliver Ames Sr. went on to found the Ames Shovel Shop in Easton, Massachusetts.
-Ames' descendants (grandchildren?), brothers James Tyler Ames and Nathan Peabody Ames, went on to found the Ames Manufacturing Company in Chicopee, Massachusetts in 1835.
+Ames' son, Oliver, went on to found the Ames Shovel Shop in Easton, Massachusetts.
+Ames' descendants, brothers James Tyler Ames and Nathan Peabody Ames, went on to found the Ames Manufacturing Company in Chicopee, Massachusetts in 1835.
 His great-grandson Oliver Ames became governor of Massachusetts, 1887–1890.